aerospike/aerospike-client-c/tools/ael-gui/README.md

 span, which the UI highlights directly in your submitted expression.

 One C binary that connects to the cluster and serves the UI on `http://127.0.0.1:8280`.
-The stock client only folds subcode/message into `as_error` and skips the trace; this tool issues the read/operate wire commands itself (same exported `as_command_*` helpers `aerospike_key.c` uses) with a parse callback that captures the raw field-45 payload and decodes all of it.
+The client renders the trace as a one-line summary appended to `as_error.message`, which is the right shape for an application but not for a UI that wants each field addressable; this tool issues the read/operate wire commands itself (same exported `as_command_*` helpers `aerospike_key.c` uses) with a parse callback that captures the raw field-45 payload, and decodes it to JSON.
+The wire keys come from the client's `as_command.h` so the two decoders cannot drift.

 Local dev tool — not part of any build or CI.